sargo-devel/Cables/README.md

 Some properties of models can change in the future and break models created with current version.

 ### Compatibility
-Cables Workbench was created for [FreeCAD](https://freecad.org) version 1.0.0.
+Cables Workbench was created for [FreeCAD](https://freecad.org) version 1.0.0 and later.
 No compatibility checks with previous versions were made.

 ### Contributions
 Any code contributions are welcome.
 Please add all of your pull requests to the dev branch.